The Family Court without a Lawyer

 8.5 Swearing documents

-8.6 Service of application
+8.6 Service of an application

-8.7 If the Court thinks the application or response is hopeless
+8.7 If the court thinks the application or response is hopeless

 8.8 Serving and receiving documents during the case

-8.9 Communicating with the other party
+8.9 Communicating with the other person

-8.10 Applications – Part 18 & Part 19
+8.11 Applications – Part 18 & Part 19

-8.12 What if one of the parties wasn't at court for a hearing when the order was made?
+8.13 What if one of the parties wasn’t at court for a hearing

-8.13 Witness statements and evidence
+8.15 Witness statements and evidence

-8.14 Bundles
+8.16 Bundles

-8.15 Experts
+8.17 Experts

 9.1 Introduction